Lori Loughlin's Fashion Designer Husband Mossimo Giannulli Has His Own College Scam Story

 On Thursday, Lori Loughlin was freed from jail amidst an ongoing, headline-grabbing saga that sounds like it was ripped from a multi-episode arc of Law & Order: Criminal Intent.

-Actresses Felicity Huffman and Full House's Loughlin are among 33 parents (totalling to a staggering 50 people in six states) who have been charged with allegedly paying bribes (approximately $25 million USD, all told) to get their children accepted into elite schools.
+Actresses Felicity Huffman and Full House's Loughlin are among 33 parents (totaling to a staggering 50 people in six states) who have been charged with allegedly paying bribes (approximately $25 million, all told) to get their children accepted into elite schools.

 It gets wilder with each detail: People were photoshopping their children into athletic groups, the FBI refers to the scam as "Varsity Blues," and Sephora officially cut ties with beauty influencer Olivia Jade, Loughlin's 19-year-old daughter with her husband of 22 years, Mossimo Giannulli.